wp-plugins/iflychat/readme.txt

 * **One on one (private) chat**: Attractive Pop Up Chat.
 Interact with users and customers online using public and private rooms.
 Users can browse and chat simultaneously.

-* **Embedded Chat Room**: Make your chat room larger and roomier by embedding it to a page.
-Fully customizable CSS.
+* **Embedded Chat Room**: Make different chat rooms into separate pages.
+Fully customisable CSS.
 [Try demo here](https://iflychat.com/embedded-chatroom-example-public-chatroom).

 * **Group Chat**: Group chat enables users to chat in groups.
 Users can chat with specific set of people simultaneously.
 (Premium feature)